sealuzh/cloud-stove/CONTRIBUTING.md

   # In another terminal, start the worker job
   rake jobs:work

-  # Alternatively, you can launch the app using foreman
+  # Alternatively, you can launch both simultaneously using foreman
   gem install foreman
-  foreman start # Foreman will start both, the Rails app and the workers.
+  foreman start
   ```

 - You should now be able to access the backend at http://localhost:5000